 3rd Generation (1964-71)

 These computers took a huge leap in the world of technology.
 Using integrated circuits instead of transistors, these were way more efficient, cheaper, and most importantly smaller.
-This was the first time keyboard and mouse were used as a mode of input.
+This was the first time keyboard and mouse were a mode of input.

 4th Generation (1972-1980)